IJSComplexMatter/dtmm/doc/quickstart.rst

    >>> eps_angles[0,0,0]
    array([ 0.,  0.,  0.], dtype=float32)

-while inside of the sphere, these define the length of the director, theta, and phi angles.
+while inside of the sphere, these three elements are

 .. doctest::

    >>> eps_angles[30,64,64] #z=30, y = 64, x = 64
    array([ 0.99999994,  0.9553166 ,  0.78539819], dtype=float32)

-The first element is always 1. because it defends the length of the director vector. the second value describes the :math:`\theta_m` angle and the last describes the :math:`\phi_m`  angle.
+The first element is always 1 because it defines the length of the director vector, the second value describes the :math:`\theta_m` angle, and the last describes the :math:`\phi_m`  angle.

 We can plot the director around the center (around the point defect) of the droplet by